SSCT-Lab/DisBurser_Dataset/Bugs/Hbase/Redit-Hbase-26742/README.md

 ### Testcase

+Reproduced version：2.4.9

+Steps to reproduce：
-Start an hbase cluster, connect to the cluster and get the admin object.
-Create a table, add test data to the table, and use the checkAndMutate method to generate a Failure:
+1. Connect to the cluster and get the admin object.
+2. Create a table, add test data to the table.
+4. Use the checkAndMutate method to generate a Failure:
 ```
 org.junit.ComparisonFailure:
 Expected :v1